Smoke and Mirrors

 “I figured as much,” Maseo said, reaching into the same inner pocket he pulled the lancet from earlier.
 He retrieved a silver medallion and tossed it to Levi.
 “Just write your crest on it and see that she wears it.
 Oh, and have a good night.”

-“Whatever,” Levi muttered under his breath as he stuffed the medallion in his front pant pocket and then offered his hand to Madeline to help her out of the booth.
-She slid out okay, but was a bit wobbly on her feet as she stood.
-Nothing that would have caused a scene, but Levi held out his arm for her to take, which was a gentleman’s way of saying 'let me help you so you don’t fall down'.
-She accepted it, but was trying to stare at his waist for some reason, which made walking next to her a bit difficult.
-About halfway to the exit, Levi actually had to yank her arm to get her to focus her gaze ahead toward where they were walking, instead of on his hips, oblivious to Maseo chuckling behind him.
+“Whatever,” Levi muttered under his breath as he stuffed the medallion in his front pant pocket before offering Madeline his hand to help her out of the booth.
+She slid out okay but was a bit wobbly on her feet once she stood.
+Nothing that would have caused a scene, but Levi held out his arm for her to take, which was a gentleman’s way of saying 'let me help you so you don’t fall’.
+She accepted it but was trying to stare at his waist for some reason, which made walking next to her a bit difficult.
+About halfway to the exit, Levi had to yank her arm to get her to focus her gaze ahead toward where they were walking, instead of on his hips, oblivious to Maseo chuckling behind him.

 The cold night air helped clear her head a little bit, but she still had some trouble getting into the taxi with Levi.
 She stayed silent for the duration of the drive back to the condo and also in the half minute ride up the elevator.
 When she stepped into the living room, she turned to face Levi, eyes glazed over and sleepy.

 “Sorry I drank so much,” she attempted to apologize as she walked backward toward her room, still unsteady on her feet.

 “It’s not entirely your fault.
 Maseo is an enabler of sorts.
 He used to work at a host club in Japan years ago, so keeping the drinks coming is second nature to him.
 Or at least that will be the excuse he’ll use when I yell at him tomorrow.”